1871fotc/fotc/docs/walks/in-their-caring-hands.md

 ## Ellen Margaret Kavanagh <small>(7A‑29‑14A)</small>

 Sister Ellen Kavanagh died, unmarried, while nursing at the Rosemount Military Hospital, Lutwyche Road, on 5 November 1944 aged 59.
 She was attached to the 1^st^ Australian Infantry Force.
-Her headstone was erected by the Hospital’s patients
+Her headstone was erected by the Hospital’s patients.

 ## Zita Stella Lyons <small>(7A‑164‑18)</small>